HungryTurtleCode/htc_website/jekyll/_drafts/parallax-tests.md

 I usually hit "a" or "o" depending on how many tests I have.
 Jest will now watch for changes in our files and rerun the tests when things have changed.
 Wonderful stuff.

 ***Note**: just as a sidenote about testing in general I would like to say that you should try to **start by making the test fail** then change things to make it succeeed.
-Sometimes if you write the test to immediately pass there may be an issue with it that you missed and you just assume it is right because the test passes.*
+Sometimes if you write the test to immediately pass there may be an issue with it that you missed and you just assume it is right because the test passes.*{:***}

-*It is much better to verify that the test fails when the conditions aren't met then pass when things are changed back to the correct condition*
+*It is much better to verify that the test fails when the conditions aren't met then pass when things are changed back to the correct condition*{:**}

 ## Moar tests plz